aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/filecorruptedexception/_index.md

 ---
 title: FileCorruptedException
+linktitle: FileCorruptedException
 second_title: Aspose.Words for Java API Reference
-description: Thrown during document load when the document appears to be corrupted and impossible to load.
+description: Thrown during document load when the document appears to be corrupted and impossible to load in Java.
 type: docs
 weight: 265
 url: /java/com.aspose.words/filecorruptedexception/